A team of researchers has developed the first LiDAR-based augmented reality head-up display for use in vehicles.

 The 3D holographic dashboard technology has not yet been tested in a moving car, but the first tests have already taken place.

-The technology, developed by researchers from the Universities of Cambridge, Oxford and University College London (UCL), is based on LiDAR (light sensing and range).
+The technology, developed by researchers at the Universities of Cambridge, Oxford and University College London (UCL), is based on LiDAR (light detection and ranging).
 Use LiDAR data to create holographic representations of the very high definition road.
 All objects that, unlike most head-up displays, are transmitted directly to the driver's eyes.

 The first tests are based on data collected from a busy street in central London, and showed that holographic images appear in the driver's field of vision based on their real position, creating a true augmented reality.